fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 end
 ```

-We can then use it as follows:
+We can now create a future as follows:

 ``` ruby
 f = future { expensive_call }
 ```

-This looks exactly like what we set out to achieve - yay!
+This looks exactly like what we set out to achieve.
+Brilliant!
 Might be a good idea to check if it works though...

 Testing time!
 -------------

-Let's start with a sanity-check...
+Let's start with a sanity-check:

 ``` ruby
 f = future do